 Greenhouse gas emissions: Eyes on the entire value-added chain

 The Uelzena Group is continually working on reducing greenhouse gas emissions in production.
 To reduce emissions all the way along the value-added chain, it is essential to focus on the upstream processes – specifically milk production.
-A pilot project was initiated with the aim of decreasing avoidable emissions in this area.
-It tackles the climate footprint of the milk and demonstrates options for the producing companies to reduce their own emissions.
+With the specific aim of decreasing avoidable emissions in this area, Uelzena is participating in a regional project in Lower Saxony, which enables a large-scale investigation into the carbon footprint at dairy farm level.
+The objective is to gain an overview of greenhouse gas emissions from milk production and to devise possible strategies to reduce these emissions.

 In order to reduce greenhouse gas emissions along the entire value-added chain and therefore contribute to climate protection, it is important for Uelzena to first ascertain where the emissions actually come from.
 This requires an examination of the entire value-added chain, not just processing.
 According to the Greenhouse Gas Protocol, the emissions are subdivided into three categories.
 The first two items, called Scope 1 and 2, include all direct emissions caused by processing in the sites and are associated with bought-in energy.
 Scope 3 categorises indirect emissions from upstream and downstream processes.
 This includes purchased ingredients, materials, and services as well as waste disposal at the end of the supply chain.
 A large portion of the greenhouse gas emissions of the Uelzena Group can be traced back to the upstream process of milk production.
 With the aim of bringing transparency to the impact of the entire value-added chain on the environment and climate, and specifically lower emissions, Uelzena is currently implementing a method to establish the greenhouse gas emissions of their individual products and processes.